Same as the United States. 120v, 60Hz and U.S. style power plugs.

 The temperature in Turks and Caicos ranges from 75° F to 95° (24° C to 35° C), with an average of 81° F (27° C).
 It rains infrequently, and is one of the driest islands in the region.

 The hurricane season runs from 1 June to 30 November each year.
-Statistically, the end of August and September are the mostly likely times for a hurricane to hit (or simply threaten) the Turks and Caicos.
+Statistically, the end of August and September are the most likely times for a hurricane to hit (or simply threaten) the Turks and Caicos.

 Turks and Caicos Islanders, also known as Belongers, make up about 1 in 5 people in the country.
 Turks and Caicos Islanders are primarily the descendants of African slaves who were brought to the TCI to work the salt salinas and plantations.
-The rest of the population are immigrants (mostly from Haiti, Bahamas, and the Dominican Republic).
+The rest of the population are immigrants (mostly from Haiti, the Bahamas, and the Dominican Republic).

 The economy of the Turks and Caicos relies entirely on tourism.
-Some sources quote real estate or construction as being part of a diversified economy, however these simply support the tourism sector.
+Some sources quote real estate or construction as being part of a diversified economy, however, these simply support the tourism sector.
 There is no meaningful agriculture or manufacturing of any type.
 The financial services sector is extremely small.

 The Turks and Caicos is a British Overseas Territory.
 There is internal self-governance headed by a Premier, and the King appoints a Governor.
 The Government is modeled on the Westminster system.
 Only persons holding Turks and Caicos Islander Status can vote, and for the last election in 2021, approximately 18% of the population was a registered voter.